 V-brakes, cantilevers and callipers all work by applying friction to the braking surface of the bike’s wheel.
 All of these systems have some excellent advantages.
-To work at their best, these brakes require a clean and straight braking surface, good pads, and periodic adjustment.
+To work at their best, these brakes require a clean and straight braking surface (rim), good pads, and periodic adjustment.
 Good quality cables and compressionless cable housing will improve things too.

 If you are a heavy user, you may find that you go through brake pads quickly.
 For pure bliss, consider upgrading your ‘factory’ pads to Kool Stops with replaceable cartridges.
 These pads last noticeably longer, give you better braking power, and are easy to change (just slip the old out of its cartridge and slip in the new one).
-As an added bonus, these fine quality brake pads are much cleaner – meaning less 'brake grime' on your bike as the pads wear down.
+As an added bonus, these fine quality brake pads are cleaner – meaning less 'brake grime' on your bike as the pads wear down.

 In their modern incarnation, calliper brakes are powerful: easily powerful enough to lock a wheel.
 However, with power, these brakes also offer excellent modulation – meaning that you can control very finely just how much braking force you apply.
 And, as a bonus, they also look sexy.
-Who can argue with a Linus Dutchi [link]?
+Who can argue with a Linus Dutchi?

 Calliper brakes weren't always so highly regarded and, consequently, sometimes suffer from a bad rap.
 In days of old, manufacturers used steel rims with hard brake pads, leading to poor braking (there are, in fact, lots of these older bikes still around).
-Even now, some kids' bikes and very low-budget bikes use this set-up with low-quality callipers that flex visibly when applied.
+Even now, some kids' bikes and very low-budget bikes use this set-up with weak callipers that flex visibly when applied.
 Avoid these lower-quality set-ups.

 Hydraulic rim brakes

 Hydraulic systems offer excellent power, and hydraulic rim brakes are especially powerful: this is because they use the radius of the entire wheel as leverage when braking, and use the entire surface of the rim for heat dissipation (hydraulic disc brakes, in contrast, make do with a brake disc, which offers a smaller braking surface and less leverage on the wheel).
 Using the entire rim as a braking surface also allows for excellent modulation of power.
-For a shining example, check out the German and wonderful Kalkhoff Agattu.
+For a shining example, check out the German and wonderful Kalkhoff Jubilee.